-The students of Southern University had endured low-quality food, inadequate funding, overcrowded and improper housing, that included worn out and torn mattresses in such bad shape, that many opted to sleep on the floor of their dorm rooms instead.
+The students of Southern University had endured low-quality food, inadequate funding, and overcrowded and improper housing.
+That included worn out and torn mattresses in such bad shape that many opted to sleep on the floor instead of the beds in their dormitories.
 Students also wanted more courses on African American history and culture and a separate, Black-controlled board of trustees.
-By November of 1972, in an attempt to present their grievances about campus conditions to the university administration, the students formed an organization, Students United, led by Rickey Hill and Fred J. Prejean.
-For over a month, the students boycotted classes and held demonstrations throughout the campus.
+By November 1972, in an attempt to present their grievances about campus conditions to the university administration, the students formed an organization, Students United, led by Rickey Hill and Fred J. Prejean.
+For over a month, the students boycotted classes and held demonstrations on campus.
 Southern University had a very large football following, and during one game, student protesters took over the field and stopped a game.

 Louisiana Governor Edwin Edwards ordered the campus closed, citing safety reasons, and sent in members of the National Guard, and local police officers.
 Initially, they followed students across campus and used intimidation tactics to stop the protests.
 Four students were arrested in the early hours of November 15, and the officers left the campus.
 On the morning of November 16, the student organization met with the university president, Dr. G. Leon Netterville, and asked him to go to the police and ask for the release of the arrested students.
 Dr. Netterville agreed and told the students that they could wait for his return in his office.
 Meanwhile, other students set fire to the registration office and other university buildings.
 Although Dr. Netterville left the campus, an unknown caller alerted the police that the university president was being held hostage by the students in his administration building.